jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) given reasonable written notice of any replacement times the court specifies.

 ### 308B Effect of judicial monitoring direction
-(1) A direction under section 308A requires the young person to whom it relates to appear before the Court at the times specified in the direction (or at any replacement times the court specifies) so that the court may—
+(1) A direction under section 308A requires the young person to whom it relates to appear before the court at the times specified in the direction (or at any replacement times the court specifies) so that the court may—
   (a) monitor the young person's compliance with the conditions that are the subject of the direction; and (b) review the young person's progress in achieving the goals of the plan prepared under section 335 in respect of the order the conditions of which are the subject of the direction.
 (2) The court may, at any time during the duration of a direction under section 308A, direct, on the application of a social worker or constable, that the young person in respect of whom the direction under section 308A was given be issued with a summons, in a form prescribed by rules of court, to appear before the court.